 The combination of her wonderful academic background, very successful modelling career and incredibly skilful media and marketing approach have made her one of the most inspiring and acclaimed eco-activists today, by far.

-Number 2: Miranda Kerr is Top of the Green Tops
+In Second Place: Miranda Kerr is Top of the Green Tops

 This multi-millionaire supermodel and actress with a Cambridge double-first in the History of Art never ceases to amaze.
 The doll-faced beauty who has worked with Alexander McQueen, Chanel, Louis Vuitton, and Marc Jacobs to name a few, supports a variety of environmental and humanitarian causes.